clstevenson/Coding-Quiz-Challenge/README.md

 ## Planned Future Enhancements

-- randomize the questions and answers so the quizzes will not be identical
+- randomize the answer choices (as of now only the question order is randomized)
 - larger testbank of questions
 - user selection of the quiz length (number of questions)
 - display of time/dates with the high scores